 Access DNS records from a partner host

-If you purchased a domain while signing up for a Google enterprise product, you access your domain's DNS records by going to Advanced DNS settings in your Admin console.
+If you purchased a domain while signing up for a Google for Work product, you access your domain's DNS records by going to Advanced DNS settings in your Admin console.
 From there, we'll direct you away from the Admin console to the domain host who registered your domain.
 You can also go to Advanced DNS settings to learn how to contact your domain host.

 Note that if you purchased a domain during sign-up, you don't have to access DNS records to add CNAME records for customizing certain web addresses.
 See below for details.When must I access Advanced DNS settings?